-- 1. Ensure that current and future Mars missions are backward compatible with the existing long-term infrastructure at Mars e.g., NASA Mars Odyssey, ESA Mars Express with respect to frequency channel assignments, clarification of data rate accuracies, values for transmit and receive Mode fields, and clarification of time tag directionality made in the Red version of Proximity-1 documents. - 2.
-Review and correct (if necessary) the draft pink sheets distributed to the Space Link Protocol WG on Sept.
-26, 2003. - 3.
-As a part of this review, determine and list any impacts of these draft pink sheets on existing or planned implementations of the Proximity-1 protocol recommendations. - 4.
-As part of this review, determine and list any impacts of these pink sheets on the Draft Proximity-1 Green book.
+1. Ensure that current and future Mars missions are backward compatible with the existing long-term infrastructure at Mars (e.g., NASA Mars Odyssey, ESA Mars Express) with respect to frequency channel assignments, clarification of data rate accuracies, values for transmit and receive mode fields, and clarification of time tag directionality made in the Red version of Proximity-1 documents;

+- 2. Review and correct (if necessary) the draft pink sheets distributed to the Space Link Protocol WG on 26 September 2003; - 3.
+As a part of this review, determine and list any impacts of these draft pink sheets on existing or planned implementations of the Proximity-1 protocol recommendations; - 4.
+As part of this review, determine and list any impacts of these pink sheets on the Draft Proximity-1 Green Book.

-Date Milestone June-July 2003 Proximity-1 Build-2 BOF identified the problems that are now documented in the Prox-1 Physical Layer and Data Link Layer Draft Pink Sheets.
-Sept.
-26, 2003 Draft Pink Sheets to Prox-1 Physical layer and Data Link Layer released for review to SLS-Space Link Protocol WG (in anticipation of new formal WG being approved) Oct.
-08, 2003 New Prox-1 Build-2 Working group Charter approved; WG opens Oct.
-27-29, 2003 Detailed WG review and disposition of Prox-1 Physical layer and Data Link layer draft Pink Sheets at the Fall 2003 CCSDS Meeting.
-Oct.
-29, 2003 SLS AD generate a resolution to the CESG to send the finalized pink sheets (Prox-1 Physical Layer + Data Link Layer) to the CCSDS MC for agency review.
-Nov 2003 - Formal Agency review of Prox-1 Build 2 Pink Sheets January 2004 February 2004 Final approval or Pink Sheets by WG February 2004 Working Group closed
+Date Milestone June-July 2003 Proximity-1 Build-2 BOF identified the problems that are now documented in the Prox-1 Physical Layer and Data Link Layer Draft Pink Sheets 26 September 2003 Draft Pink Sheets to Prox-1 Physical layer and Data Link Layer released for review to SLS-Space Link Protocol WG (in anticipation of new formal WG being approved) 8 October 2003 New Prox-1 Build-2 WG Charter approved; WG opens 27-29 October 2003 Detailed WG review and disposition of Prox-1 Physical Layer and Data Link Layer Draft Pink Sheets at the Fall 2003 CCSDS Meeting 29 October 2003 SLS AD generate a resolution to the CESG to send the finalized pink sheets (Prox-1 Physical Layer + Data Link Layer) to the CMC for Agency review November 2003 - January 2004 Formal Agency review of Prox-1 Build 2 Pink Sheets February 2004 Final approval of Pink Sheets by WG WG closed